All Episodes

 We all forget.

-Like that's that's a real thing that happened.
+Like, that's a real thing that happened.

 Yeah.

-And so uh, but Nicole Wallace said that this, which I thought was just stunning on a number of things, but listen to what the conversations allegedly per Nicole Wallace, who by the way is a former Republican, a former member of like the Bush White House, listen to what they're actually worried about.
+And so, but Nicole Wallace said that this, which I thought was just stunning on a number of things, but listen to what the conversations allegedly, Per Nicole Wallace, who by the way is a former Republican, a former member of the Bush White House.

-Look at this opinion instead.
+Look at this opinion.

-It just doesn't know it.
+Instead, it just doesn't know it.

-I tell you what, if if it was a store, Nicole Wallace would be the national spokesman for narcissists are us.
+I tell you what, if it was a store, Nicole Wallace would be the national spokesman for narcissists are us.

-As if she thinks that that people are going to be targeting her because she's this major force in America that people there are only certain people that are being prosecuted in the country, I would argue for their political views, and it's not liberal Democrats under Donald Trump.
+As if she thinks that people are going to be targeting her because she's this major force in America.

-But the fact that those I think that she genuinely believes that.
+But the fact that those, I think that she genuinely believes that.

 And I think that members of the media probably genuinely do fear retribution from a Trump presidency because of, I guess, whatever they've done towards him.

-But number one, that seems actually incredibly, as you said, narcissistic, and I think you have a very inflated sense of yourself if you think that that they're going to go after MSNBC reporters.
+And I think you have a very inflated sense of yourself if you think that they're going to go after MSNBC reporters.

 Secondly, by the way, Donald Trump is the one that has not chosen to go after political opponents, right?

-Remember that the crowds were chanting lock her up when Hillary Clinton was potentially guilty of some of the things that they never charge her for.
+Remember that the crowds were chanting, lock her up, when Hillary Clinton was potentially guilty of some of the things that they never charge her for.

 But then what happened four years later, they actually did come after Donald Trump, and he's been indicted on a number of charges now.

-And oh, by the way, one of the prosecutors, Fannie Willis in Atlanta, who's brought charges against him, was at the White House correspondence dinner on the red carpet, like she's a celebrity for doing what exactly?
+And oh, by the way, one of the prosecutors, Fannie Willis in Atlanta, who's brought charges against him, was at the White House correspondence dinner on the red carpet like she's a celebrity for doing what exactly?

 Prosecuting the political opponent.